csev/py4e/TRANSLATION.md

 https://github.com/csev/py4e/blob/master/book3/AB-copyright.mkd

-So far (and this is not required) those who have translated my book have given me permission to publish their work on Amazon and give the profits to charity.
+So far (and this is not required) most who have translated my book have given me permission to publish their work on Amazon and give the profits to charity.
 This works well because it makes these translations widely available.
 Sometimes it is important to separately publish the printed book in a country that is not